corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 That's the difference, and it's why generic Go code, in my experience, doesn't read better than the `interface{}`-based code it replaced; it just reads differently, with more punctuation.

+But I would like to also acknoweldge that all of this doesn't matter for 95% of code out there.
+The different perspective on generics is a philosophical one:
+In Rust, they are an incremental part of the languages design and it is normal to use them to model behavior.
+In Go, it's tacked on and meant for the 5% edge-cases in library code which are otherwise just painful to write.

 ## Popular Go Packages and Their Rust Counterparts

+The map of libraries is constantly changing, but there are a few packages, which both communities have converged on.
+This is not an exhaustive list, but I think it's helpful to get a quick overview using the vocabulary you already know.
+For a typical backend service: `axum` + `sqlx` + `tokio` + `tracing` + `serde` + `clap` covers 90% of what you need.

 | Concern              | Go                                                | Rust                                              |
 | -------------------- | ------------------------------------------------- | ------------------------------------------------- |